TB8466/TB8466/README.md

 ### Primary skillset
 My favourite languages are Python and Typescript.
-I primarily work with functions-framework, flask and NextJS.
+In my day2day I primarily work with functions-framework, flask, NextJS and Google Cloud Platform.

 ### Other skills includes:
 #### Google Cloud Platform